Torsten

 The artist pays homage to that time in the gallery too, where an improvised

-cinema-space resembles a nomads tent, furnished with chairs
+cinema-space resembles a nomad’s tent, furnished with chairs

 most likely borrowed from student flats and gardens.
 The walls are